 Click HERE for information and attestation form.

 7122 W Okanogan Pl

 Kennewick, WA 99336

-The Courts will be closed for Memorial Day on Monday, May 27, 2019.
+The Courts will be closed for Christmas Day on Wednesday, December 25, 2019.

 Please refer to Court Holiday Schedule to see changes to regular calendar.